alexlawrence/declarative/README.md

 declarative.apply('jQuery.validate.input').to(document);
 ```

-###Performance

-declarative is optimized for performance.
-It uses query selectors where available and parses the minimum set of HTML elements and attributes.
-However in Internet Explorer 7 or below it could lead to performance issues
-when applying mappings to pages which contain more than 1500 DOM elements.

 ###Roll your own markup language

 declarative can also map elements giving the possibility to use a custom markup language.